hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-7-security.md

 ---
 name: nomad-chapter-7-ACL-tokens-3
 # ACL Tokens
-* Tokens created locally by default.
+* Tokens are created locally by default.
-  * Not replicated to other regions.
+  * They are not replicated to other regions.
-* If `"Global": True`
+* If `"Global": True` is set:
-  * Created in the Authoritive region.
+  * They are created in the authoritative region.
-  * Replicated to **all** other regions.
+  * They are replicated to **all** other regions.
-* Local tokens unable to request cross-region.
+* Local tokens cannot make cross-region requests.

 ???
 When ACL tokens are created, they can be optionally marked as Global.
 This causes them to be created in the authoritative region and replicated to all other regions.
 Otherwise, tokens are created locally in the region the request was made and not replicated.
 Local tokens cannot be used for cross-region requests since they are not replicated between regions.

 ---
 name: nomad-chapter-7-ACL-capabilities-1
-class: col-2
-# ACL Capabilities.
+# ACL Capabilities

-.small[
-.left-column[
-ACL Capabilities are the set of actions that can be performed on a Nomad cluster.
+* ACL Capabilities are the set of actions that can be performed on a Nomad cluster.
-]
-.right-column[
   * List Jobs
-* Submitting Jobs
+  * Submit Jobs
-* Querying Nodes
+  * Query Nodes
   * etc.
-]
-]

 ???
 Capabilities are the set of actions that can be performed.
 This includes listing jobs, submitting jobs, querying nodes, etc.

 ---
 name: nomad-chapter-7-ACL-capabilities-2
-# ACL Capabilities.
+# ACL Capabilities
 .small[
 * Client tokens are granted capabilities with ACL Policies.
 * Management tokens are granted **ALL** capabilities